A diagram-free approach to the stochastic estimates in regularity structures: Divergent bounds and analyticity Divergent bounds and analyticity

 and thus satisfies the relevant moment bounds (\ref{cw61}) locally uniformly in $a_0$.

-For convenience of the reader, we list the annealed H\"older-type norms with respect to which we will have complex differentiability and thus analyticity: the norm on random functions given by (\ref{eq:pi_generic}) of Theorem \ref{thm:main},
+For convenience of the reader, we list the annealed H\"older-type norms with respect to which we will establish complex differentiability and thus analyticity: the norm on random functions given by (\ref{eq:pi_generic}) of Theorem \ref{thm:main},